 About

-Siyasa provides expert insights and analyses on critical issues in the Middle East and the Muslim world.
-The forum brings the relevance of academic work in understanding current issues in the Muslim world.
-Siyasa features independent academics and intellectuals who have produced analytical perspectives to the study of the Muslim politics both in the Middle East and beyond.
+Siyasa provides expert insights and analyses on human rights issues in the Middle East and the Muslim world.
+The forum brings the relevance of academic work to understanding current issues.
+Siyasa features independent academics and intellectuals who have produced analytical perspectives on the study of Muslim politics in the Middle East and beyond.

 Siyasa publishes essays for its three sections: Opinion, Backgrounder, and Bookshelf.
 Ideal essays typically run from 750 to 1,250 words, but submissions of any length will be considered.